strisys/web-application-quickstart-node/README.md

 ### Overview

-This is a working, [DDD-inspired](https://en.wikipedia.org/wiki/Domain-driven_design) web application sample configuration, based on [Node](https://nodejs.org), [Express.js](http://expressjs.com/) and various other packages, that can be cloned and modified as needed.
+This is a working, [DDD-inspired](https://en.wikipedia.org/wiki/Domain-driven_design) web application sample configuration, written in [TypeScript](https://www.typescriptlang.org/) using common packages (e.g [Express.js](http://expressjs.com/), [Mocha](https://mochajs.org/)), that can be used to start a new project or simply to anchor a discussion.

 #### DDD